""

 The Doctoral Minor in Interdisciplinary Theatre Studies (ITS) offers doctoral students in other UW–Madison departments and programs the opportunity to gain advanced knowledge of theatre and performance history, theory and criticism as a complement to their core field of study.
 It will be of particular interest to students studying dramatic literature in English or foreign language departments; fine arts and communication arts students engaged in performance research, history, pedagogy or practice; and students in folklore, gender and women's studies or other programs engaged in research about performativity, ritual or the performance of everyday life.

-Ph.D. students in other departments or programs may choose to complete a Minor in Interdisciplinary Theatre Studies (ITS).
-Students interested in this minor need to meet with the ITS Program Director, who will advise them of and approve courses appropriate to their specific interests.
+PhD students in other departments or programs may choose to complete a doctoral minor in Interdisciplinary Theatre Studies (ITS).
+Students interested in this minor must meet with the Program Director, who will advise them of and approve courses appropriate to their specific interests.

-Students must complete 12 credits ( 4 courses) in the program at the 300 level or higher.
-At least three of the courses must be at the 500 level or higher.
+Students must complete 9 credits numbered 300 or higher with the "Grad 50%" attribute.
 A maximum of 3 credits (1 course) of independent study are allowed.
-In courses with different assignments for graduate students than undergraduate students, applicants for the Minor must complete the graduate student assignments in the course.
-Students must earn a grade point average of at least 3.0 in all Minor courses.
-Under unusual circumstances it may be possible for theatre or performance studies courses completed at another institution within the prior five years to count toward the minor in ITS.
-Such transfer credits must be approved by the ITS Program Director based on the syllabus, transcript, and final paper from the course.
+In courses with different assignments for graduate students than undergraduate students, students seeking the doctoral minor must complete the graduate student assignments in the course.
+Students must earn a grade point average of at least 3.0 in all minor courses.

 Students choose from the following courses: 1